pantheon-systems/documentation/source/_docs/guides/wordpress-git/02-plugins.md

       </div>
     </div>

-Bam.
+Bam!
 You just nailed our first demonstration of using version control with WordPress on Pantheon sites.
 Follow this same approach to update plugins and for any other development tasks you normally handle in the WordPress Dashboard.